How Leaders Send Mixed Signals Without Realizing It: The Cost of the Gap Between Intention and Behavior

 → Explore Lead for Alignment

-AI as a Stress Test: When Capability Outpaces Leadership Capacity
+AI as a Stress Test: When New Capability Outpaces Organizational Readiness

-AI as a Stress Test: When Capability Outpaces Leadership Capacity
+AI as a Stress Test: When New Capability Outpaces Organizational Readiness

 Artificial intelligence (AI) has accelerated the speed, scale, and accessibility of information across organizations.
 Analysis that once required weeks now surfaces in moments.
 Options emerge before teams have fully framed the questions they are trying to answer.
 Multiple viable paths surface quickly, often presented with analytical confidence that signals readiness for action, increasing pressure to commit before shared alignment has fully formed.